naughtont3/naughtont3.github.io/captcha/_misc/README.md

     the meeting information.
     - Note: We generate a simple token on captcha page (`index.html`) that is checked by the `success.html` page to try and avoid simple browsing of the full URL.
+This is a weak protection to help obfuscate the meeting info data.
-This is a weak protection to again help obfuscate the meeting info page.
+    - Note: We base64 encode the meeting content and embed the data into the success page where it is displayed.
+This is a weak protection to help obfuscate the meeting info data.

  3. On failure, redirected to captcha challenge prompt.